geosir/geosir.github.io/README.md

 George's Website
 ================

-Made with <3 in Angular and MDL.
+Made with <3 from scratch.